Ranking the Seahawks’ position needs as the NFL draft approaches

 Ranking the Seahawks' needs as the NFL Draft now right around the corner.
 The first round is Thursday.

-One way to judge the somewhat increasingly precarious nature of the Seahawks’ franchise right now — still fielding a roster that looks Super Bowl caliber but with more apparent holes than past years — is to asses the team’s needs entering this week’s NFL draft.
+One way to judge the increasingly precarious nature of the Seahawks’ franchise right now — still fielding a roster that looks Super Bowl caliber but with more apparent holes than past years — is to asses the team’s needs entering this week’s NFL Draft.

 In past years, there were position groups — quarterback, safety, cornerback — that could just about be ignored when trying to figure out what the Seahawks might do in the draft, particularly anything outside of late-round flyer.